codepoet80/metube-php-servicewrapper/README.md

 ## Introduction

-This is a (non-Dockerized) PHP app that "wraps around" [Alexta69](https://github.com/alexta69/)'s excellent [MeTube](https://github.com/alexta69/metube) Web GUI for [youtube-dl](https://github.com/ytdl-org/youtube-dl).
-For most use-cases, you can just directly use MeTube in a modern browser, and you don't need this project.
-This wrapper does add some features, depending on configuration, including:
+This is a (non-Dockerized) PHP app that "wraps around" [youtube-dl](https://github.com/ytdl-org/youtube-dl) in support of apps on legacy devices.
+If you have a modern web browser, you probably want the excellent [MeTube web service by Alexta69](https://github.com/alexta69/), and you don't need this project.
+This wrapper effectively proxies some features, depending on configuration, including:

 * The ability to search YouTube for videos by name
 * The ability to access youtube-dl retreived content over the web
+* The ability to convert YouTube and Reddit videos to retro-friendly formats
 * A clean-up script to remove videos (hopefully once they've been watched)

-I wrote this wrapper for older devices that can't access YouTube, can't use youtube-dl natively, and can't render MeTube's web UI.
+I wrote this wrapper for older devices that can't access YouTube, can't use youtube-dl natively, and can't render the MeTube web UI.
 Such devices would have to be capable of making relatively simple HTTP calls (POST and GET) and of playing back MP4 video containers with MP4 video and AAC audio tracks.
 Specifically, I wrote this for legacy Palm/HP [webOS](http://www.webosarchive.com/) devices.
 Other clients, such as older Macs, could conceivably use this service -- but I haven't tested.
-Although the specific container and media format required for webOS devices is prescribed in the code, both MeTube and youtube-dl are capable of helping you get other file formats; simply tweak `add.php` to suit your needs.
+Although the specific container and media format required for webOS devices is prescribed in the code, youtube-dl is capable of helping you get other file formats; simply tweak `add.php` to suit your needs.

 Note: this project was *not* created to steal content from YouTube, and the creator does not condone the use of this project for that purpose.
 My intent was to facilitate older devices streaming YouTube content and deliberate efforts were taken to ensure caches and temporary files are purged.